ylhyra/ylhyra_content/data/Magnús_Jochum_Pálsson/Ánamaðkar.md

     "s_14P-dNcGAO": [
       {
         "definition": {
-          "meaning": "There, far more horrible fate than drowning awaits them."
+          "meaning": "There, a fate far more horrible than drowning awaits them."
         }
       },
       {
         "definition": {
-          "meaning": "There, far more horrible fate than drowning awaits them."
+          "meaning": "There, a fate far more horrible than drowning awaits them."
         }
       }
     ],